-The Company may have a liability for additional state franchise taxes payable in the amount of approximately \$44,000, plus interest at 18% per annum, for the years 2008-2014.
+The Company may have a liability for additional state franchise taxes in the amount of approximately \$44,000, plus interest at 18% per annum for certain annual periods prior to 2014.
 Because of state statutory provisions, the underpaid amount will only be due once assessed and demanded by the state.
 The tax liability and associated interest has not been included as an accrued liability because management has determined that the likelihood of the state making the assessment is low.
 Depending on circumstances, management may change its estimate of the probability of an assessment and establish either an accrual or record a payment for the tax liability if assessed.